-Tharisa’s core strategy is to generate value by becoming a globally significant low cost producer of strategic commodities.
+Tharisa’s core strategy is to generate further value by becoming a globally significant low-cost producer of strategic commodities.

-The Group supplies global demand for its products through integrated mining, processing, marketing, sales and logistics operations.
+It supplies global demand for our products through integrated mining, processing, marketing, sales and logistics operations.

-Its expansion strategy focuses on growth through value accretive acquisitions and development of large-scale, low cost projects that are in or close to production.
+The Group’s expansion strategy focuses on growth through value-accretive acquisitions and development of large-scale, low-cost projects that are in, or close to production.

-Preference is given to opportunities to develop large-scale and low cost projects that are in or close to production.
-Such opportunities must meet Tharisa’s stringent investment criteria, including a return on investment of 25%.
+The Group gives preference to opportunities to develop large scale and low-cost projects that are in or close to production.
+Such opportunities must meet Tharisa’s stringent investment criteria, including a minimum return on investment of 25%.

 In FY2018, the Group diversified geographically by taking low-risk entry options in two projects – Salene Chrome and Karo Holdings.
 Both are highly prospective opportunities on the mineral rich Great Dyke in Zimbabwe.